US STOCKS-Futures rise as yields retreat from highs

 Central bank officials including Bostic and Fed Dallas President Lorie Logan are scheduled to speak later in the day.

-Semiconductor maker Marvell Technology Inc MRVL.O fell 8.6% after its first-quarter profit and revenue forecast fell short of analysts' estimates.
+Marvell Technology Inc MRVL.Oslid 8.2% after the semiconductor maker provided first-quarter profit and revenue forecasts that fell short of analysts' estimates.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)